Skip to main content

 Identify the topic with low replication factor:

-Navigate to Topics from the main menu and select the topic shown in the Risk Analysis dashboard.
+1. Go to the topic - go to Topics from the main menu and select the topic shown in the graph.

 Partition reassignment allows you to add replicas to existing topics without recreating them.
 This operation requires Kafka administrative tools external to Console:

-In Console, navigate to the topic and click the Partitions tab.
+1. Document current partition assignment - in Console, go to the topic and click the Partitions tab.
 Document the current replica assignments for all partitions.

 Partition reassignment requires creating a JSON file specifying new replica assignments and executing the reassignment using Kafka CLI tools.
 Set throttling limits to avoid impacting cluster performance during the operation.